Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 Automatic boot loader upgrade

-When you upgrade from the existing release on your switch to a later or newer release for the first time, the boot loader may be automatically upgraded, based on the hardware version of the switch.
-If the boot loader is automatically upgraded, it will take effect on the next reload.
+When you upgrade from the existing Cisco IOS-XE release on your switch to a later or newer Cisco IOS-XE release for the first time, the boot loader may be automatically upgraded based on the hardware version of the switch.
+If a boot loader upgrade occurs, it takes effect on the next reload.

 Caution: Do not power cycle your switch during the upgrade.